Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

 with the distance decay function $D$, which we define as

 The parameter $d_{0}$ is the half saturation constant, given as the distance at which $D\ap{d_{ij}}=\frac{1}{2}$.

-To define an appropriate function to compute $\mu_{i}$ and $a_{j}$ based on the covariates, we categorized the covariates into groups $\mathcal{X}$ (Table~\ref{tab:Covariates-and-groups}), each accounting for a different component necessary for high angler traffic.
+To define an appropriate function to compute $\mu_{i}$ and $a_{j}$ based on the covariates, we categorized the covariates into groups $\mathcal{X}$ (Table~\ref{tab:Covariates-and-groups}), each accounting for a different component that is necessary for high angler traffic between an origin and a destination \citep[cf.][]{fischer_hybrid_2020}.
 For each origin or destination $k$, we assigned the score $(\beta_{\bm{x}}x_{k})^{\gamma_{\bm{x}}}$ to each covariate $\bm{x}\in\mathcal{X}$, where $x_{k}$ is the component of $\bm{x}$ corresponding to $k$ and the parameters $\beta_{\bm{x}}$ and $\gamma_{\bm{x}}$ describe the impact of $\bm{x}$.
 We then added these individual scores to obtain a score for each group $\mathcal{X}$, so that a high score for \emph{one} covariate suffices to make the group's score large.
 Finally, we multiplied the scores for the different groups, making a high score for \emph{all} components necessary to boost the number of angler trips.
 With scaling constant $c$, we set

 where the \textit{origin} and \textit{destination covariate groups} are the locality and subbasin groups in Table~\ref{tab:Covariates-and-groups}.